 - 8. When looking at the SGUL as a whole, we assess it to be very unlikely that SGUL will no longer be able to operate, decide to cease operating, or that we would lose the power to award degrees.
 This scenario would have big impact and affect all students.
 We are the second oldest medical school in the United Kingdom and trace our heritage back to 1733.
 We are financially sustainable (see below) and ambitious for our future and are working towards delivering our strategic plan 2017-22, which will allow us to achieve our vision of improving health through inspiring education and focussed research. - 9.
 We are one of five medical schools in London and whilst there is healthy competition between medical schools in London we are the only one (and indeed in the UK) that is solely dedicated to medicine, healthcare and science and we are unique in sharing our site with an acute Hospital, St George's University Hospitals NHS Foundation Trust.
 The integration of patients, healthcare workers, students and scientists creates a vibrant and dynamic environment that is unique and students are immersed in this from day one.
 Being in Tooting, London, we are both part of a global city and a thriving local community.
 We take pride in our location in our links with the local community, including its schools; in the employment opportunities we bring; and in its diversity.
 We consider that our geographic location and our status is very unlikely to have a negative effect on our ability to operate successfully. - 10.
 The risk of SGUL failing to ensure the financial sustainability needed for our students' continuation of study is unlikely.
 This is mitigated by our detailed annual budgeting process delivering surplus in line with the long-term financial plan as well as regular reporting and forecasting with academic and professional staff regularly meeting finance managers to review variances.
+We plan to deliver operational and cash surpluses over the medium to long term with sufficient liquidity to deliver day to day activities.
+Long term plans are sent to the Office for Students (OfS) and no challenge has been received.
 In addition, financial management and controls are overseen by council and subject to internal audit.
-Our externally audited financial statements for the past nine years are available on our website and confirm our financial sustainability. - 11.
+Our externally audited financial statements for the past nine years are available on our website. - 11.
 The Office for Students (OfS) is the government-approved regulatory and competition authority for the higher education sector in England from 1 April 2018.
 Prior to this the Higher Education Funding Council for England (HEFCE) undertook a similar role and required all providers to undertake an annual accountability return which assessed financial sustainability and good management and governance.
 St. George's, University of London's (SGUL) latest rating is 'not at higher risk', which is the highest level of assurance HEFCE provided.
 In April 2018, the OfS visited SGUL to undertake an Assurance Visit.
 These are routinely undertaken every 5 years and SGUL was given the statement of "we are able to place reliance on the accountability information" which, again, is the highest level of assurance available as a result of the OfS' visit.
 This provides further evidence to suggest it is very unlikely that SGUL will fail due to poor management, governance or not being financially sustainable.